wuyichen24/go-music/doc/design.md

 - [react-app]()
    - [public]()
    - [src]()
+      - [index.js](): This is the javascript file corresponding to index.html.
       - [Navigations.js](): The navigational menu component.
       - [ProductCards.js](): The Home and Promotions page component.
       - [About.js](): The About page component.